 Located in Washtenaw County in the Lower Peninsula View All

-The variety of wetland plant communities at Nan Weston Nature Preserve at Sharon Hollow reflects the amazing underlying geological diversity – from streams lined with silver maple, red ash and swamp white oak to swampy areas filled with black ash, American elm and yellow birch.
 In the spring, be prepared for wet, muddy trails by wearing waterproof boots.
 Be advised that hazard trees may be present along the trail due to destruction of ash trees caused by emerald ash borer.

 The Nature Conservancy allows bow hunting for white-tail deer on this preserve to reduce an unnaturally high deer population in the area and reduce threats too many deer pose to our conservation targets.
 All hunters are required to receive a permit from the Conservancy as well as a Michigan deer hunting license.
 Additionally, hunters must report any deer taken from the preserve.

-Please see "Preserve Visitation Guidelines."
+Please see Preserve Visitation Guidelines.

-From Chelsea, Michigan:
+From Chelsea, MI: